 Summer here means daylight until nearly 10 PM, strawberries from the Covered Market, and the river full of people who have no idea what they're doing with a pole.
 Pack comfortable shoes—the cobbles will murder anything with a heel—and come hungry.

-8:00 AM: Radcliffe Square Before the Tour Buses Arrive
+The Morning Ritual: Radcliffe Square Before the Coaches Arrive

 The Radcliffe Camera is Oxford's most photographed building, and for good reason.
 That honey-colored stone glows absurdly photogenic in morning light.
 But here's the thing: by 10 AM, this square is packed with tour groups doing that thing where they all hold up phones at the same time.
 Get here at 8 AM.
 The light is better anyway—soft and golden, not the harsh midday wash that makes everything look flat.